DxNext/2016-Oct-L2/Linux/Module3-ThingsToConsider/capture-azure-vm.md

 Use the Azure Command-Line Interface (CLI) to capture and generalize an Azure virtual machine running Linux.
 You can then use it as an Azure Resource Manager template to create other virtual machines.
 This template specifies the OS disk and data disks attached to the virtual machine.
 It doesn't include the virtual network resources you need to create an Azure Resource Manager VM.
 So, you'll usually need to set those up separately before you create another virtual machine that uses the template.

->[AZURE.TIP]If you're interested in creating a custom Linux VM image and uploading it to Azure so you can create VMs from the image, see [Upload and create a VM from custom disk image](virtual-machines-linux-upload-vhd.md).

 ## Capture the VM

 1. When you are ready to capture the VM, connect to it using your SSH client.